 What Are The Causes Of P0014 OBD2 Code?

-There are two systems that could be the origin point of P0014: The camshaft and its components, or the oil system.
+Two systems could be the origin point of P0014: The camshaft and its components or the oil system.
 Specific causes include:

 - Failure of camshaft variable timing solenoid